 - (1) The acknowledgements section within the Kier and Kirkland2013 Paper stated the following: - i.
 'The authors would like the thank the following individuals for their contributions to this work by providing regulatory studies and their thoughtful review of the manuscript: David Saltmiras (Monsanto Company)...'; and - 'We would also like to acknowledge David Saltmiras for his invaluable service in providing coordination with individual companies and the Glyphosate Task Force'; and - (vii) it denies that any involvement of Monsanto had an impact on the validity of the underlying scientific data or conclusions reached in the Kier and Kirkland 2013 Paper by Larry D. Kier and David J. Kirkland. - 18.
-It admits the allegation in paragraph 18 and says further that: - (a) the IARC working group that examined glyphosate met for one week, between3 March 2015 and 10 March 2015, in Lyon, France;
+It admits the allegation in paragraph 18 and says further that: - (a) it refers to and repeats paragraphs 17(c)(v) and 109(a) of its Defence to the Fourth Further Amended Statement of Claim; and - (b) insofar as the allegations made in paragraph 18 of the Reply are said to be relevant to state of scientific knowledge up to and including 1 September 2000 (which is denied) it says as follows: - (i) the IARC working group that examined glyphosate met for one week,between 3 March 2015 and 10 March 2015, in Lyon, France; - (ii) in addition to examining glyphosate, the IARC working group also examined four other substances in the same week as glyphosate;

-- (b) in addition to examining glyphosate, the IARC working group also examined four other substances in the same week as glyphosate; - (c) the IARC working group that examined glyphosate did not examine all scientific studies, assays or data concerning glyphosate or glyphosate-based formulations, but rather: - (i) for epidemiological studies, cancer bioassays and mechanistic data, the IARC working group only considered reports that had been published or accepted for publication in the openly available scientific literature; - the IARC working group did not examine, or request to examine, the study reports of any of the toxicology studies referred to in its Monograph concerning glyphosate; - (iii) to the extent that the IARC working group derived information about toxicology studies performed concerning glyphosate, glyphosate-based formulations and surfactants, it derived that information solely from secondary sources, such as summaries of studies that appeared in documents prepared by national regulators or international organisations concerning glyphosate; - (iv) the IARC working group gave limited consideration to documents prepared by national regulators or international organisations concerning glyphosate; - (d) the IARC working group, in its Monograph concerning glyphosate, examined only a small proportion of the toxicology studies that are summarised in the documents prepared by regulators and international organisations concerning glyphosate; - (e) in its assessment of glyphosate, the IARC working group: - did not perform, or attempt to perform, a human health risk assessment of glyphosate; - (ii) did not evaluate, nor did it attempt or purport to evaluate, the risk to humans of developing cancer from exposure to or use of glyphosate;
+- the IARC working group that examined glyphosate did not examine all scientific studies, assays or data concerning glyphosate or glyphosatebased formulations, but rather: - (A) for epidemiological studies, cancer bioassays and mechanistic data, the IARC working group only considered reports that had been published or accepted for publication in the openly available scientific literature; - (B) the IARC working group did not examine, or request to examine, the study reports of any of the toxicology studies referred to in its Monograph concerning glyphosate; - (C) to the extent that the IARC working group derived information about toxicology studies performed concerning glyphosate, glyphosate-based formulations and surfactants, it derived that information solely from secondary sources, such as summaries of studies that appeared in documents prepared by national regulators or international organisations concerning glyphosate; - (D) the IARC working group gave limited consideration to documents prepared by national regulators or international organisations concerning glyphosate; - (iv) the IARC working group, in its Monograph concerning glyphosate, examined only a small proportion of the toxicology studies that are summarised in the documents prepared by regulators and international organisations concerning glyphosate; - (v) in its assessment of glyphosate, the IARC working group: - (A) did not perform, or attempt to perform, a human health risk assessment of glyphosate; - (B) did not evaluate, nor did it attempt or purport to evaluate, the risk to humans of developing cancer from exposure to or use of glyphosate;

-- (iii) when considering studies that purported to show a carcinogenic effect of glyphosate, did not consider the distinction between an apparent effect that arises by virtue of any intrinsic carcinogenic potential of glyphosate and an effect that arises as a secondary effect of particular test conditions, such as excessive dosage levels or unusual administration mechanisms; - (f) after the publication by IARC of its Monograph concerning glyphosate, numerous regulators and international organisations and bodies specifically examined the IARC Monograph and concluded that exposure to glyphosate does not pose a carcinogenic risk to humans.
+- (C) when considering studies that purported to show a carcinogenic effect of glyphosate, did not consider the distinction between an apparent effect that arises by virtue of any intrinsic carcinogenic potential of glyphosate and an effect that arises as a secondary effect of particular test conditions, such as excessive dosage levels or unusual administration mechanisms; - (vi) after the publication by IARC of its Monograph concerning glyphosate, numerous regulators and international organisations and bodies specifically examined the IARC Monograph and concluded that exposure to glyphosate does not pose a carcinogenic risk to humans.